Student Services and Amenities Fee (SSAF) - Frequently Asked Questions (FAQ)

 Am I required to complete an SA-HELP form?

-No. Only students who wish to defer the SSAF to the Australian Taxation Office are required to complete a Request for SA-HELP Assistance form.
-All other students are able to pay the fee directly up-front.
+Students who are eligible to defer the SSAF to the Australian Taxation office should do so by completing a Request for SA-HELP Assistance form prior to enrolling.
+You can still pay the fee up front, but you must do so before the due date.
+All other students are required to pay the fee directly up-front.

 How to complete a 'Request for SA-Help Assistance' Form